DMacMakes/dmacdocs/content/en/torrens/aac202/week10/index.md

 {{< youtube ECzbIVoVHOI >}}

+### Modeling for reuse

+**Demo**

+It's tricky to model pieces that:
+* Repeat without being too samey or too different
+* Have plenty of style without standing out
+* Serve the role of unique piece without being too unique!

+## Homework
+Build out the asset using the parts you made last week.
+Differentiate them without losing your silhouette.
+Block in some other bits.

 ## Making The Other Bits
 You've got the main piece sorted.
 Now add the features and props to give it character.
 Arrow in the wood?
 Oysters?
 Crab?

 ### Model In Maya, Import